naphak89/StoryMap-Preview/README.md

 Personal requirements
 - like startup, entrepreneurship
 - Join the journey of building this startup
-- Into what I am building, think about it 24-7
+- Into what I am building
 - High commitments

 Technical requirement